text-mask/text-mask/README.md

 Text Mask is an input mask library.
 It can create input masks for phone, date, currency, zip code, percentage, email, and literally anything!

-There are convenient wrappers for React, Angular 2, and Ember.
+There are convenient wrappers for React, Angular 2, Ember, and Vue.
 If you would like Text Mask to be available in another framework or ecosystem, [email me](mailto:msafi@msafi.com)!

 ## Live demo